ianrob1201/jira-board/README.md

 open -a Google\ Chrome --args --disable-web-security --user-data-dir
 ```

+You'll also need to set the relevant constants at the top of SprintLoader.js (based on current sprint and JIRA URL)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>